IND vs SL Dream11 Prediction Today, Asia Cup 2023 Fantasy Cricket Tips: Dream11 Team, Weather Report, Pitch Report, Injury Updates and Team News

 -

-Charith Asalanka has 166 runs at an average of 27.66 and a strike rate of 77.57 in six ODI innings against India.
+Charith Asalanka has 188 runs at an average of 26.85 and a strike rate of 75.50 in seven ODI innings against India.

 -